Global Semiclassical Limit from Hartree to Vlasov Equation for Concentrated Initial Data: Propagation of moments

 with

 where

-In particular, since $r\geq d'$, $\bb_n$ is a non-increasing sequence and we deduce that for any $n\geq 6$, $\bb\geq \bb_4 \geq \bb_{n-2}$, which implies that $\Theta\leq 1$.
-We then obtain inequality~\eqref{eq:asympt_Mn} by Gronwall's Lemma and by recurrence over $n\in 2\N$.
-From this bound, formula~\eqref{eq:asympt_Nn} about $N_n$ can be deduced by using again inequality~\eqref{eq:dt_N} and Gronwall's Lemma.
-Finally, since we know by Theorem~\ref{th:propag_L} that $L_4$ is bounded, the asymptotic behaviour of $\rho$ in formula \eqref{eq:asympt_rho} is a consequence of Corollary~\ref{cor:LT_transporte}. \end{demo}
+In particular, since $r\geq d'$, then $\fb_n$ is a non-increasing sequence and we deduce that for any $n\geq 6$, $\fb> \fb_4 \geq \fb_{n-2}$, which implies that $\Theta< 1$.
+We then obtain Inequality~\eqref{eq:asympt_Mn} by Gronwall's Lemma and by induction over $n\in 2\N$.
+From this bound, Formula~\eqref{eq:asympt_Nn} about $N_n$ can be deduced by using again Inequality~\eqref{eq:dt_N} and Gronwall's Lemma.
+Finally, since we know by Theorem~\ref{th:propag_L} that $L_4$ is bounded, the asymptotic behavior of $\rho$ in Formula~\eqref{eq:asympt_rho} is a consequence of Corollary~\ref{cor:LT_transporte}.
+The other inequalities follows from Proposition~\ref{prop:propag_MN}. \end{demo}